 Some of these problems may well lead to a medical or legal situation, which is beyond the competence of most therapists.
 Collection of data, dissemination and strict observance of the existing knowledge about risks can help prevent AEs.
 If and when organ damage is observed, this is frequently and all-too-rapidly attributed to the administration of naturopathic remedies; an example of this is the (German) Federal Drug And Medical Devices Institute's (BfArM) reaction in the case of kava-kava.
 The efficacy of natural remedies is considered unproven in a scientific way, and this argument is frequently used to immediately remove these remedies at the first suspicion of side-effects.
 A later analysis of the reported cases of hepatic failure following the consumption of kava-kava showed that of 19 reported cases, only one could be likely and another one possibly associated with the use of the drug (13).
 The European Pharmaceutical Board EMEA will issue monographs concerning traditional medical drugs of every provenance in the near future, an essential requirement of which will be therapy safety.

-Because of this, several societies and individuals (among them Annette Wrobel, AGTCM; Josef Hummelsberger, SMS; and Stefan Kirchhoff, DWGTCM/University Witten-Herdecke) have joined together following the initiative of Axel Wiebrecht (DÃGfA) and founded the Centre for Safety Chinese Herbal Therapy (CTCA).
+Because of this, several societies and individuals (among them Annette Wrobel, AGTCM; Josef Hummelsberger, SMS; Stefan Kirchhoff, DWGTCM/University Witten-Herdecke; and Anna-Regina Flechtner, TCM-Apo AG) have joined together following the initiative of Axel Wiebrecht (DÃGfA) and founded the Centre for Safety Chinese Herbal Therapy (CTCA).
 The CTCA welcomes the cooperation of all serious practitioners and instructors of CHT.
 The German Chinese medical societies (SMS, DÃGfA, AGTCM, DWGTCM, DECA) are financially supporting this centre as far as possible.
 The work will initially be taken over by a council, which is made up of representatives from the participating societies and expert advisors, among them pharmacists.
 One medium-term goal of the CTCA is to establish ties with universities.
 Further objectives include:

 Reporting and evaluating side effects: